Extended Composer 1.x support

 Private Packagist will maintain backward compatibility with Composer 1.x at least until September 1st, 2027.
 Private Packagist is operated by the same team and company as Packagist.org.

 Your Packagist.org dependencies will be mirrored by Private Packagist into your own Composer repository.
 Your Private Packagist URL is added to composer.json and Packagist.org is disabled.
-You can then continue to use Composer v1 to update and install new packages from Packagist.org through Private Packagist.
+You can then continue to use Composer 1.x to update and install new packages from Packagist.org through Private Packagist.

 Are your projects affected?